8.5 Graph Legends

 - Another option for inserting worksheet-stored variable information into the legend text:

-- Double-click on the legend text to enter "in-place" edit mode.
+- Ctrl + double-click on the legend text to enter "in-place" edit mode.
 Right-click and choose Insert Info Variables from the shortcut menu.
 For more information on the Insert Variables dialog box, see this page.

 - Use the syntax outlined here.